Articular Cartilage Damage & Microfracture Surgery

 Microfracture Surgery Recovery

 Microfracture surgery is an outpatient minimally invasive procedure, and patients can return home the same day.
-After the procedure, the knee may be temporarily placed in a brace for stability, and some patients might be required to use crutches for a few weeks.
+After the procedure, the knee may be temporarily placed in a knee brace for stability, and some patients might be required to use crutches for a few weeks.
 Some discomfort, pain, and limited mobility should be expected several weeks after surgery.
 Recovery often depends on the injury and the patient’s overall health.
-It’s generally a good idea to engage in continuous passive motion as approved by your doctor to help strengthen the knee joint as the underlying bone heals.
+It’s generally a good idea to engage in continuous passive motion, as approved by your doctor, to help strengthen the knee joint surface as the underlying bone heals.
+Your scar tissue may take months to heal.

 Frequently Asked Questions about Knee Microfracture